Prakruthi-G-H/html-css-mini-projects/menu/README.md

 1. Download or clone the repository:
    `git clone https://github.com/Prakruthi-G-H/html-css-mini-projects.git`

- 2. Navigate to the folder: menu/
+ 2. Navigate to the folder:
+     `cd html-css-mini-projects/menu`
  3. Ensure both files are present in the folder:
     - index.html
     - Menu.css